Peter Gabriel (1982 album): Songs

 The songs of this album cover a wide variety of subject matter.
 "The Rhythm of the Heat" is based on Swiss psychiatrist, psychotherapist, and psychologist Carl Jung's experience watching a group of drummers and dancers in Kenya, during which he became overwhelmed and worried that the music and dancing would subsume him.
 "San Jacinto" reflects on the fear and pain experienced by an Indigenous American man who sees his culture overwhelmed by modern white society, based on a story told to Gabriel by an Apache man.
 "Shock the Monkey", a meditation on jealousy, uses imagery of a primate to describe personal anxieties.
 "Lay Your Hands on Me" deals with a theme of healing, through trust, which is further explored on later studio albums.
 "The Family and the Fishing Net" compares a modern-day wedding to a voodoo sacrifice.
 "Wallflower" is about the treatment of political prisoners during the 1980s.

 Larry Fast, who played synthesizers on the album, mentioned during a presentation on Moog synthesizers that the working title for "The Rhythm of the Heat" was "Jung in Africa", the working title for "Shock the Monkey" was "Black Bush", and the working title for "Lay Your Hands on Me" was "93" – this was the number of the Linn LM-1 pattern used on the track.
-Additionally, in the The South Bank Show documentary on the album, the working title for "I Have the Touch" was shown to be "Hands".
+Additionally, in The South Bank Show documentary on the album, the working title for "I Have the Touch" was shown to be "Hands".

 Gabriel discussed several of the songs in an interview with DJ Alan Freeman: